JJJ/svn-scm/README.md

   // Priority of encoding "svn.experimental.encoding_priority": [],

-  // Url for the gravitar icon using the <AUTHOR>, <AUTHOR_MD5> and <SIZE> placeholders "svn.gravatar.icon_url": "https://www.gravatar.com/avatar/<AUTHOR_MD5>.jpg?s=<SIZE>&d=robohash",
+  // Url for the gravatar icon using the <AUTHOR>, <AUTHOR_MD5> and <SIZE> placeholders "svn.gravatar.icon_url": "https://www.gravatar.com/avatar/<AUTHOR_MD5>.jpg?s=<SIZE>&d=robohash",

-  // Use garavatar icons in log viewers "svn.gravatars.enabled": true,
+  // Use gravatar icons in log viewers "svn.gravatars.enabled": true,

   // Ignores the warning when SVN is missing